OUCS4263-SoftBearEngineering/ECSBMCFP/README.md

 # ECSBMCFP (The Elements of a Computing Systems: Building a Modern Computer From First Principles)

+## IN Progress: Ajax Swing
+Attempt to convert a fully based Java codebase GUI application into a browser to be accessed by all devices.
 ## In Progress: GWT
 Create Browser based applications from a java code base.